 “Sims Hilditch have a natural empathy for space, light and proportion, which can clearly be seen in the finished interior…”

 We place great importance on the idea of cohesion and flow.
 The importance of intelligent interior architecture can never be under-estimated because it is this that ensures a home functions as beautifully as it looks.
 Great design is not just focused on key areas, such as the drawing room, but on the entire hierarchy of rooms and their relationship with each other.
 On that basis, our design team may suggest changes to the configuration of space, such as opening up two connected rooms into one large, open-plan kitchen-diner or relocating the master suite to better enjoy the aspect outside.

 However, interior architecture also includes design decisions led by the fabric of the building, such as cornices, staircases, internal doors and built-in joinery.
 We are well versed in period styles and able to advise on the correct designs for a heritage property, of particular importance where listed buildings are concerned.

 When embarking on a project, the word ‘bespoke’ is always at the forefront of our minds.
 Our interior architects may specify bespoke cabinetry for all manner of functions, from storage niches in bathrooms to AV units in family snugs; ultimately we are led by our clients individual needs.
 We are fortunate enough to benefit not only from the design expertise of our own team, but the collective talent and expertise of the many skilled workshops and specialist artisans with whom we collaborate – the majority which are based in the UK.

 In her role as Creative Director, Emma spends a great deal of time travelling – both in the UK and abroad – seeking out beautiful objects and unique pieces that will provide the final special touches to an interior.
-These may be rare antiques or vintage collectables; entire collections of decorative pieces; one-off designs, fine art or sculpture – Emma has an instinct and an eye for finding art and objects that will make our clients’ hearts beat that little bit faster.
+These may be rare antiques or vintage collectables; entire collections of decorative pieces; one-off designs, fine art or sculpture – Emma has an instinct and an eye for finding art and objects that our clients will love.